cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

        └── py.typed

 ``__init__.py``
-   This file declares the directory as a `Python package`_.
+   This file declares the directory as a `Python package`_, and contains any package initialization code.

    .. _`Python package`: https://docs.python.org/3/tutorial/modules.html#packages